bwmarkle/bradm-hello-world/readme.txt

 Hello world.
 I just made changes to readme.txt and trying to figure out how to push them up to github.

-How to make a change and push it up to github:
+MAKE CHANGES AND PUSH
 # 											Make your changes.
 For example, right now, I'm making changes to readme.txt
+# git add <file>							(Add the file so that the changes will be staged for commit)
+# git commit -m "Note here"
+# git push									Push your changes